 don’t think you can just skip it after seeing Plitvice lakes.
 It’s worth its own visit.

 Like it!
-Pin it for later!
+Pin it!